dhruvin-sarkar/Arasaka-Ember-Mk.II/README.md

 ## What is it?

 Ember Mk.II is a handmade wristwatch built around a custom flexible PCB that wraps 14 Broadcom HCMS-2901 alphanumeric LED displays around the wrist.
-On wake, it plays a Matrix-style waterfall animation before transitioning to a live clock display.
-Everything — the microcontroller, charging circuit, power regulation, displays, and clasp — lives on one continuous bendable strip.

 ## How to use it

 Press the center button to wake the display and trigger the boot animation.
 Use the up and down buttons to cycle through menus: time display, mini time, brightness, current, timezone offset, and wave mode.
-The watch charges and programs over the same 4-pin header used as the wrist clasp — no separate programmer needed.
+The watch charges and programs over the same 4-pin header used as the wrist.
 To set the time, send a Unix epoch timestamp over serial.

 ---